kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Player-Playlist-API.md

 * Next / Play buttons
 * Robust API allowing communicating with the playlist from Javascript

-You can create a playlist functionality on your page by calling the Kaltura list API and using the Kaltura player `changeMedia` notification; however, using the Player's built-in playlist plugin will shorten your time to launch, simplify the management of your code, and provide better playback control.
+You can create a playlist functionality on your page by calling the Kaltura list API and using the Kaltura Web Video Player `changeMedia` notification; however, using the Web Video Player's built-in playlist plugin will shorten your time to launch, simplify the management of your code, and provide better playback control.

 ## Playlist Config Parameters